S1SYPHOS/sitzungsdienst/README.md

 ]
 ```

 The `output` property resembles the filename whereas `query` contains all search terms.
-Therefore, the first entry is equivalent to this command: `python main.py -o study-group -q 123 -q 456 -q 789 source.pdf`.
+Therefore, the first entry is equivalent to this command: `sta -o study-group -q 123 -q 456 -q 789 source.pdf`.

 **Happy coding!**